 Resource Balance Analysis

-Main | What is RBA | Models | Tools | Contact
+Main | What is RBA | Models | Software | Contact

 RBA models

-Click on pictures to see the models
+Click on pictures to browse model contents

-Bacillus subtilis
+Bacillus subtilis (wild type)

-(wild type)
+Escherichia coli (wild type)

-Escherichia coli
+Escherichia coli (semi-autotrophic)

 Vibrio natriegens

-(R. eutropha H16)
+Cupriavidus necator (R. eutropha H16)

 Minimal cell model